14 May What are Hooded Upper Eyelids? – Causes & Options

 Prevention Tips for Hooded Upper Eyelids

-How do you fix hooded upper eyelids?
+How do you remove hooded upper eyelids?

 What causes upper eyelid hooding?